adamamiller/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="contributing"></a>How do I contribute to a project on GitHub?

 If you have been given write access to a GitHub repository, you can "clone" it to your local machine and start work.
 If you have not, you can still contribute by making a "fork" (there's a button for this in the top righthand corner of the GitHub page for each repository).
-This will make a copy of the repository in your GitHub account, that is linked to the "base repo" - you can then clone from your fork to get the projekt onto your local machine.
+This will make a copy of the repository in your GitHub account, that is linked to the "base repo" - you can then clone from your fork to get the project onto your local machine.

 To clone a repo, look down the right hand sidebar of its GitHub page.
 You should see "http clone URL" and a clipboard icon next to it.
 Under this there is the "SSH" option - select this, and then click on the clipboard.
 You now have the address of the remote repo in your clipboard.
 Go to your terminal, and cd to the place where you want your copy of the repo to live (it has its own folder).
 Then do "git clone &lt;paste&gt;" and hit return.